“Online stores lose money on free shipping”

 “I think online retailers accept the economic loss in providing free shipping, because they don’t know the tools, which can calculate individual shipping prices based on the customers shopping cart and shipping address and thereby show several delivery alternatives”, Pasgaard explains.
 He says several delivery alternatives are exactly what consumers want, and it is something companies should consider offering instead of, or in combination with, free shipping.

 There are many reasons for paying extra for delivery in order to decide how and when the parcel will be delivered.
-For example, when you forgot someone’s birthday, a wedding day is near, there’s an urgent case or even a emergencie and you need something as quick as possible.
+For example, when you forgot someone’s birthday, a wedding day is near, there’s an urgent case or even an emergency and you need something as quickly as possible.
 However, a consumer survey from Danish ecommerce association FDIH shows that lack of shipping alternatives in online stores often is the reason that shoppers leave those stores.
 This way online retailers miss out on revenue.

 Delivery to a private address is still the most used delivery method in Denmark, but pick-up points are getting more and more popular.
 FDIH’s yearly ecommerce analysis shows, that the number of deliveries to pick up shops have increased by 50% from 2013 to 2014.
 This also stresses the demand for flexible delivery.